 It’s okay for your mind to wander, but not your implants!
 If your implants have moved from their original position due to capsular contracture, poor surgical technique, or aging, Dr. Bartell may be able to get them back to where they need to be.

 Sizing and Asymmetry

-It is almost impossible to achieve perfect breast symmetry, but breast revision can correct a noticeable difference in the size, shape, and/or projection of the breasts.
-Dr. Bartell prefers saline because they are adjustable in the operating room.
-9 out of 10 patients have a breast that’s larger than the other so it’s important your surgeon be able to help with symmetry.
+Breast revision surgery can correct obvious disparities in shape, size, or projection of the breasts, making your breasts much more symmetrical than before.
+Dr. Bartell prefers saline implants because they are adjustable in the operating room.
+Nine out of ten patients have a breast that’s larger than the other, so it’s important that your surgeon be able to help with symmetry.